kithara/git_lesson/readme.md

 So I'm adding another line.

-let's make more changes. wo.
+let's make more changes. wo I think I'll finish this sentence.

 This is a commit i am not aware of, or one or more blah